Breaking News | 5 Killed In Kaduna, 1 Missing, Says Commissioner

 The missing cyclist is from Mabuhu village, Zonzon district, Zangon Kataf LGA.

-“Troops are coordinating efforts to locate and rescue the missing person while engaging his family and community,” he added.
+“Troops are coordinating efforts to locate and rescue the missing person, while engaging his family and community,” he added.
+(NAN)

 Comments